Berwick St John

-Berwick St John is a village and civil parish in south-west Wiltshire, England, about 5 mi east of Shaftesbury in Dorset.
+Berwick St John is a village and civil parish in southwest Wiltshire, England, about 5 mi east of Shaftesbury in Dorset.
 The parish includes the Ashcombe Park estate, part of the Ferne Park estate, and most of Rushmore Park (since 1939 the home of Sandroyd School).

 Geography

 The parish is at the head of the Ebble valley, in the Cranborne Chase Area of Outstanding Natural Beauty.
 The village lies on a minor road between Donhead St Mary and Alvediston.
 The Ox Drove, a medieval drovers' road from Dorset to Salisbury, crosses the parish from west to east about a mile south of the village; most of its route survives as a track.

 Winklebury Hill overlooks the village.
 In the extreme west of the parish, Win Green hill, at 277 m, is the highest point of Cranborne Chase.
 The southern part of the parish is forested and includes a golf course.